-A group of twenty-four civil society organizations and individuals today submitted a joint statement regarding a proposal from an ICANN Governmental Advisory Committee (GAC) sub-group on the use of “geographic names” in top-level domains.
+A group of twenty-four civil society organizations and individuals today issued a joint statement regarding a proposal from an ICANN Governmental Advisory Committee (GAC) sub-group on the use of “geographic names” in top-level domains.
 The joint civil society statement cautioned against the adoption of the GAC proposal that would give governments veto power on domains that use “geographic names.”

 The civil society submission stated that the proposal “would threaten to chill freedom of expression and other lawful rights to use words in domain names, stifle innovation, and undermine the multi-stakeholder model for Internet governance.”
 The group also stated that “the proposal is based on flawed presumptions of law and ‘the public interest’ and is entirely unworkable from a practical standpoint.”

 Specifically, the GAC sub-group proposes that “geographic names should not be allowed to be registered as gTLDs, unless requested by the relevant communities where they belong or after a specific authorization given by the government or community to the applicant.
 The national community and geographic meaning of the requested strings as new gTLDs must prevail above any other interest.”
 The proposal further asserts that ICANN’s New gTLD Applicant Guidebook text should be amended to state: “ICANN should avoid country, territory or place names, and country, territory or regional language or people descriptions, unless in agreement with the relevant governments or public authorities.”
 Thus the proposal’s proscriptive measures are a dramatic departure from the existing gTLD policy on geographic names that was adopted by ICANN’s GNSO and Board of Directors in 2008.